ArIES-IIT-Roorkee/voice-controlled-chess/README.md

 # Voice-Controlled-Chess
 Recruitment Project
-# Voice-Controlled Chess:

 Voice-Controlled Chess is a chess engine which works on the basis of voice commands given by the user.
 It is a single player game in which the other player is the computer which makes its move with minimax and Alpha-Beta pruning algorithms.

 Modules and libraries used:

-Pip install pygame
+-Pip install pygame

-Pip install speech\_recognition
+-Pip install speech\_recognition

-Pip install pyaudio
+-Pip install pyaudio

-Pip install playsound
+-Pip install playsound

-To install PyAudio, follow these commands:

-pip install pipwin

-pipwin install pyaudio
+-To install PyAudio, follow these commands: pip install pipwin pipwin install pyaudio

 Files used: